CodyCaro/webapi-challenge/README.md

       Middleware is an array of functions that get executed in the order they are introduced into the server code.

 - [ ] Describe a Resource?
+      An object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

-* [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful?
+      200 OK status code.

-* [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications?
+      By using express Routers.

 ## Project Setup